 Wels catfish are huge freshwater fish that can reach an incredibly 16 feet long.
-These giants are found in lakes and rivers in Europe and are easily recognized by their broad, flat head and huge mouth.
+These giants are found in lakes and rivers in Europe and are easily recognized by their broad, flat heads and huge mouths.
 Wels catfish eat a range of worms, insects, fish, rodents, frogs, and birds.
-Their mouths contain rows of small but incredibly sharp teeth, and there has been numerous reports of this fearsome fish attacking and killing people, usually fishermen or unsuspecting swimmers.
+Their mouths contain rows of small but incredibly sharp teeth, and there have been numerous reports of this fearsome fish attacking and killing people, usually fishermen or unsuspecting swimmers.

 7. Moray Eel

 Pufferfish are also a Japanese delicacy known as fugu.
-Chefs must undertake rigorous training and hold a special licence before they are allowed to prepare the food.
+Chefs must undertake rigorous training and hold a special license before they are allowed to prepare the food.
 Even the slightest mistake could be deadly and diners are literally dicing with death.
-The tiniest amount of poison can cause paralysis and death, although the unlucky person is concious until the end.
+The tiniest amount of poison can cause paralysis and death, although the unlucky person is conscious until the end.

 4. Great White Shark

 No list of deadly fish would be complete without the great white shark.
 Great white sharks are the most notorious sharks and are responsible for the highest number of unprovoked attacks on record.
 With around 300 teeth and an estimated bite force of around 18,000 newtons, the great white is a fierce predator.
 Great whites have an average length of 15 feet, but some reports record lengths exceeding 20 feet, such as the great white shark “Deep Blue” which weighs an estimated 5,000 pounds!.
 These incredible predators have an excellent sense of smell and can detect blood from a quarter of a mile away.
 Great white sharks are located in the coastal water of most major oceans and regularly eat fish, whales, dolphins, sea turtles, and seals.